ebezzam/room-simulation/README.md

 Supporting code for the paper "A study on more realistic room simulation for far-field keyword spotting".

-RIR only dataset should be downloaded [here](https://speech.fit.vutbr.cz/software/but-speech-fit-reverb-database).
+Measured RIR dataset can be downloaded [here](https://speech.fit.vutbr.cz/software/but-speech-fit-reverb-database).

 ## Installation